 Here’s a checklist of what you need to have every bike ride, good if riding for a few hours leaving from home, driving to the start, or riding a few days.

 While I started with a set of beliefs about choosing cycling gear shaped by the cycling media and suppliers, here’s 5 big ones I’ve dropped and replaced.

 Cycling enthusiasts want to ride faster on our bikes.
 It’s what makes us who we are.
 In this post I’ll tell you how the right cycling gear and kit can help you ride faster.

-No matter how fast I go, I want to ride my bike faster.
+No matter how fast I go on my bike, I want to ride faster.
 Don’t you?
-Here are the top 6 ways to do it and it doesn’t require you to spend a dime on new gear.
+Here are 6 ways to do it without spending anything on new gear.